paulschuetz/aoc-22/README.md

 Solutions are located at [src/main/kotlin](src/main/kotlin)

-Whishing all of you a blissful advent time and lots of fun at solving this years' puzzles! 🎄🍪🔔
+Whishing all of you a blissful advent time and lots of fun with this years' puzzles! 🎄🍪🔔